-3) Finally, the third method to brine the chicken and also the most time consuming, is the wet brine.
+3) Finally, the third brining method and also the most time consuming, is the wet brine.

 This is our favorite method and also the most recommended chicken brining method from chefs around the world.

-Let us show you the ingredients and supplies you’ll need to make this method work and also the steps you have to take, so you can figure out how long it takes to brine chicken with wet brine.
+Let us show you the ingredients and supplies you’ll need to make this method work and also the steps you have to take, so you can figure out how long to let your chicken in this wet brine.